Garuda: Symbolism

 Garuda's links to Vishnu – the Hindu god who fights injustice and destroys evil in his various avatars to preserve dharma – have made him an iconic symbol of kings' duty and power, an insignia of royalty or dharma.
 His eagle-like form is shown either alone or with Vishnu, signifying divine approval of the power of the state.
 He is found on the faces of many early Hindu kingdom coins with this symbolism, either as a single-headed bird or a three-headed bird that watches all sides.

 Throughout the Mahabharata, Garuda is invoked as a symbol of impetuous violent force, speed, and martial prowess.
 Powerful warriors advancing rapidly on doomed foes are likened to Garuda swooping down on a serpent.
 Defeated warriors are like snakes beaten down by Garuda.
 The Mahabharata character Drona uses a military formation named after Garuda.
 Krishna carries the image of Garuda on his banner.

 Temples

-Though Garuda stautues and iconography can be seen in many Vishnu temples, there are very few temples dedicated to Garuda as a deity in India.
+Though Garuda statues and iconography can be seen in many Vishnu temples, there are very few temples dedicated to Garuda as a deity in India.